YuchaoZheng88/harbourlandscape.github.io/README.md

 ### 3. Garden build:
   - Design: 500 CND for a 2000 sqft lot.
   - Build: According to your design, from 29000 CND for a normal (2000 sqft) single family, including material and labors.
-  - Clean up: After build the garden, no waste can be seen, and the garden is nice and clean.
+  - Clean up: After building, no waste can be seen, and the garden is nice and clean.
 Usually 900 CND.

 ---